iamvs-2002/AI/8 _Heuristic.md

     * Used to find verical/horizontal distance, eg. 8 Puzzle Problem.
     * *PS: In 8 Puzzle Problem, another method of finding Heuristic value can be finding the number of missing tiles for each node.*
 - Heuristic approach always guarantees the **good solution** but it does not guarantee the optimal solution.
+- In an average case, it is better in terms of time as compared to Blind Search/ Uninformed Search